Alkhalil family: Rabih

-Rabih "Robby" Alkhalil relocated to Montreal, where he owned an expensive penthouse condominium at 555 René Lévesque Boulevard West with a stunning view of the St. Lawrence river.
+Rabih "Robby" Alkhalil relocated to Montreal, where he rented an expensive penthouse condominium at 555 René Lévesque Boulevard West with a stunning view of the St. Lawrence river.
 Alkhalil was the leader of the Wolfpack Alliance alongside Larry Amero.
 Montreal is regarded as the most important city in the Canadian underworld as it is a major port city with ocean access, well connected via highways to other cities, and is only 332 miles from New York City, the biggest and richest drug market in North America.
+Ever since the Prohibition era, there has been a well developed smuggling route running south from Montreal to New York.
 Both Alkhalil and Amero were interested in seizing control of the Montreal underworld as a stepping stone to entering the New York drug market.
 Alkhalil employed a hitman, Dean Michael Wiwchar, whom he called "my best hitter".
 Together with the other members of the Wolfpack Alliance, Alkhalil used encrypted texts on the Pretty Good Privacy system to communicate, and like the other Wolfpack members, he often frankly wrote about murders.
 The Wolfpack worked as distributors of cocaine from the Sinaloa Cartel of Mexico, whose leader was Joaquín Guzmán, better known by his moniker El Chapo ("the shorty").
+A key member of the Wolfpack was Shane Kenneth Maloney of the West End Gang which controls the Port of Montreal.

-Alkhalil opened a haute couture shop in Old Montreal and shared his condo with Larry Amero of the Hells Angels White Rock chapter.
-The Canadian journalist Peter Edwards and the Mexican journalist Luis Nájera wrote Amerco and Alkhalil "...tightened up their own connections with Mexican cocaine suppliers" during their time in Montreal.
+Alkhalil opened an haute couture shop in Old Montreal and shared his condo with Larry Amero of the Hells Angels White Rock chapter.
+The Canadian journalist Peter Edwards and the Mexican journalist Luis Nájera wrote Amero and Alkhalil "...tightened up their own connections with Mexican cocaine suppliers" during their time in Montreal.
 Edwards and Nájera wrote that Alkhalil and Amerco were in charge of a smuggling operation to bring in cocaine from via secret compartments in trucks from the United States.
 The Wolfpack Alliance were reported to have smuggled in about 400 kilograms of cocaine per month.